Does Whey Protein Lower Cholesterol? The Surprising Connection

 The influence of whey protein on lipoprotein metabolism

-Whey protein has a fascinating impact on lipoprotein metabolism, crucial in transporting cholesterol and fats throughout your body.
+Whey protein has a fascinating impact on lipoprotein metabolism, which is crucial in transporting cholesterol and fats throughout your body.
 Studies indicate that whey protein can balance fats by reducing "bad" cholesterol and fats.

 This is crucial as high amounts of these substances can increase the likelihood of heart disease.